AEYCEN/sweatControl/README.md

 (If you want to end the running environment, just enter `deactivate` inside the venv root directory)

-Finally, install all the required plugins:
+Then install all the required plugins:

     pip install -r requirements.txt